Are your children overdoing it? Too many extracurricular activities can do more harm than good

 A new study, published in Taylor & Francis journal Sport, Education and Society, reveals just how significant a role extracurricular activities, such as music lessons and sports clubs, play in family life.

-Attempting to understand the impact children’s extracurricular activities is having on family life, researchers interviewed almost 50 families from twelve primary schools in North-West England.
+Attempting to understand the impact of children’s extracurricular activities on family life, researchers interviewed almost 50 families from twelve primary schools in North-West England.

 They discovered that the majority of children – 88% – took part in organized activities on four to five days per week, with 58% doing more than one in an evening.
 Extracurricular involvement was therefore found to dominate family life, especially for families with more than one child.